DrunkMunki/Suggester/README.md

 A Discord bot (Node.js + discord.js v14) for collecting, displaying, and managing community suggestions.
 Users submit ideas via modals; suggestions are posted as embeds with voting.
 Admins can manage statuses and notes.

+## Known Issues
+When Submitting a form or running a command you may get timeout errors, re-trying fixes it, still troubleshooting

 ## Features
 - **Dropdown panel (no typing needed)**: Admins can post a panel with a dropdown; users select Game or Community to open the form instantly.
+The panel is automatically refreshed to stay at the bottom after each new suggestion, so users always see it without pinning.
 - **Slash commands**: `/suggest create` and `/suggest manage` for creation and admin management.
 - **Dynamic modals**: Fields adapt based on suggestion type.
 - **Embeds + reactions**: Suggestions are posted with 👍/👎 reactions; votes and percentages update in real time.